Last Updated: 7/31/2023 | July 31st, 2023

 4. Hang out with the Locals

 Iceland has a very active Couchsurfing community.
 I’ve stayed with hosts in Reykjavík as well as in Akureyri (Iceland’s main northern city).
-While many hosts are expats living in Iceland, it’s still a great way to save some money and get helpful local insights!
-Additionally, if you don’t want to stay with a stranger, there are usually weekly meet-ups you can attend!
-Make some friends!
+While many hosts are expats living in Iceland, it’s still a great way to save some money and get helpful local insights.
+Additionally, if you don’t want to stay with a stranger, there are usually weekly meet-ups you can attend to make some friends.

 If you’re looking to stretch your legs, head up Esja.
-The summit sits around 900m above sea level, offering you some amazing views of the city and surrounding area.
-Located just 10km from the city, the hike will take a couple of hours but the views are definitely worth it!
+The summit sits around 900 meters (almost 3,000 feet) above sea level, offering you some amazing views of the city and surrounding area.
+Located just 10 kilometers (6.2 miles) from the city, the hike takes a couple of hours but the views are definitely worth it!
 Just make sure you check the weather as it’s unwise to hike during rain or snow.

 Opened in 2011, this cultural and social center is worth checking out just to see the architecture for yourself.
-You can also catch the Iceland Symphony Orchestra, Reykjavik Big Band, and the Icelandic Opera here.
-The venue also hosts tons of other shows and performances as well, so check their website for an up-to-date schedule (performances will have a fee).
+You can catch the Iceland Symphony Orchestra, Reykjavik Big Band, and the Icelandic Opera here.
+The venue also hosts tons of other shows and performances as well, so check their website for an up-to-date schedule and ticket pricing.

 The city operates this beautifully-designed botanical garden that is home to over 5,000 plant species.
 You’ll also see ponds, birdlife, and beautiful flora dotting the small garden.
 There’s also a café nearby that’s open in the summer that features dishes made with herbs and spices grown on-site in the garden.